'We Love NYC: The Homecoming Concert' Part 2? We'll See, De Blasio Says

 “Extremely frustrating.
 I was in denial.
 I said, ‘It’s not over,'” one concert-goer said.

-“I felt really upset,” another concert-goer said.MORE NEWS: Lt.
-Gov. Kathy Hochul Prepares To Take The Reins On Cuomo's Last Day As Governor
+“I felt really upset,” another concert-goer said.MORE NEWS: 5 Things To Know: Meet New York's New Governor Kathy Hochul